espressif/esp-idf/docs/api-reference/peripherals/touch_pad.rst

 All functions are provided in pairs to 'set' specific parameter and to 'get' the current parameter's value, e.g. :cpp:func:`touch_pad_set_voltage` and :cpp:func:`touch_pad_get_voltage`.

+.. _touch_pad-api-filtering-of-measurements:

 Filtering of Measurements
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To avoid false touch detection you may filter noisy measurements.
+If measurements are noisy, you may filter them with provided API.
 The filter should be started before first use by calling :cpp:func:`touch_pad_filter_start`.

 The filter type is IIR (Infinite Impulse Response) and it has configurable period that can be set with function :cpp:func:`touch_pad_set_filter_period`.

 You can stop the filter with :cpp:func:`touch_pad_filter_stop`.
 If not required anymore, the filter may be deleted by invoking :cpp:func:`touch_pad_filter_delete`.

+Touch Detection
+^^^^^^^^^^^^^^^

+Touch detection is implemented in ESP32's hardware basing on user configured threshold and raw measurements executed by FSM.
+Use function :cpp:func:`touch_pad_get_status` to check what pads have been touched and :cpp:func:`touch_pad_clear_status` to clear the touch status information.

+Hardware touch detection may be also wired to interrupts and this is described in next section.

+If measurements are noisy and capacity changes small, then hardware touch detection may be not reliable.
+To resolve this issue, instead of using hardware detection / provided interrupts, implement measurement filtering and perform touch detection in your own application.
+See :example:`peripherals/touch_pad_interrupt` for sample implementation of both methods of touch detection.

 Touch Triggered Interrupts